 Additional advantages of being a C.S.
 Lewis Scholar include:

 - attending classes focused on C.S.
 Lewis and his writings;

 - representing LC as an ambassador at Christian worldview conferences;

 - interning at local industries and businesses that relate to your major;

 - upon approval, pursuing additional courses beyond the 18-hour maximum; and

 - at student’s expense, studying at Oxford University, where C.S.
 Lewis taught.

-“My experience as a Presidential Honors program participant during my undergraduate years was significantly instrumental in preparing me for a lifetime of learning, leading, and serving.
-We trust the same will be true for LC’s CS Lewis Honors Scholars program participants,” said Brewer.
+LC President Dr. Rick Brewer said, “My experience as a Presidential Honors program participant during my undergraduate years was significantly instrumental in preparing me for a lifetime of learning, leading, and serving.
+We trust the same will be true for LC’s CS Lewis Honors Scholars program participants.”

 Are you ready to apply?
 CLICK HERE